HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

-	appdir						rootProject.projectDir							The location of the generated .paf file. projectdir					project.projectDir							The location of the generated .ppf file. scriptdir					"$appdir/appscan"								The location of the generated CLI script. installdir					Varies by platform								The AppScan Source installation directory. configdir					Varies by platform								The AppScan Source shared data directory. logdir						"$appdir/appscan/"								The location of the generated scan log. tokenfile					"$user.home/.ounce/ouncecli.token				The token file to use for login.
+	appdir						rootProject.projectDir							The location of the generated .paf file. projectdir					project.projectDir							The location of the generated .ppf file. scriptdir					"$appdir/appscan"								The location of the generated CLI script. install						Varies by platform								The AppScan Source installation directory. configdir					Varies by platform								The AppScan Source shared data directory. logdir						"$appdir/appscan/"								The location of the generated scan log. tokenfile					"$user.home/.ounce/ouncecli.token				The token file to use for login.